Darren Clarke: 1996–1999: Four more European Tour wins and near miss at 1997 Open

 In 1996, Clarke won his second European Tour title at the Linde German Masters by one stroke, shooting a final round 63 to finish 24 under par, one stroke ahead of Englishman Mike Davis.
-Clarke also recorded his best finish in a major, at that current time, with a tie for 11th place at The Open Championship in 1996.
+Clarke also recorded his best finish in a major, at that time, with a tie for 11th place at The Open Championship in 1996.
 He also equalled his best finish on the Order of Merit, placing in 8th for the season.

 In May 1997, Clarke finished second at the Volvo PGA Championship, two strokes behind Ian Woosnam.
 In July 1997, Clarke was in a position to win his first major championship at the 1997 Open Championship at Royal Troon.
 Clarke held the lead with American Jim Furyk after the first round and then pulled two strokes clear of the field after a 66 in the second round, but a third-round 71 put him two strokes behind leader Jesper Parnevik going into the final day.
 However, the winner was not to come from the final pairing, as Justin Leonard came storming through the pack with a 65 to beat both Clarke and Parnevik by three strokes.
 Clarke ended the season 4th on the Order of Merit.

 In 1998, Clarke made his first appearances at two of the biggest golf events worldwide.
 He missed the cut on his debut at The Players Championship, but his first visit to Augusta National Golf Club was much more successful, shooting 67–69 on the weekend to finish in a tie for 8th at the Masters Tournament.
-This remains his highest ever finish at the Masters to date.
+This remains his highest-ever finish at the Masters to date.

 In May 1998, Clarke won his third career event on the European Tour at the Benson & Hedges International Open by three strokes from Santiago Luna.
 Clarke then had three more 2nd-place finishes during the season before winning the season-ending Volvo Masters in Spain.
 His two victories in 1998 helped him to finish in 2nd place on the final 1998 Order of Merit standings behind Colin Montgomerie.
 Clarke missed only one cut all year, at the Murphy's Irish Open.
 In 1999, Clarke captured his fifth European Tour win at the Compass Group English Open, finishing two strokes ahead of John Bickerton.
-He also achieved his highest ever placing at the U.S. Open this year when he finished tied for 10th place.
+He also achieved his highest-ever placing at the U.S. Open this year when he finished tied for 10th place.